exactly/about/jobs/smart_contract_engineer.md

 * A deep understanding of the Ethereum Virtual Machine.
 * Prior experience deploying complex smart contract systems to the Ethereum mainnet.

-Nice to have:
+### Nice to have:

 * Degree in math or computer science.
 * Experience implementing complex math in Solidity.
-* Experience with React, Redux and other frontend technologies.
+* Experience with React and other web3 frontend tech.
 * Love for startups :)

-Exactly welcomes all qualified persons on planet earth to apply regardless of race, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.

 ## Exactly

 We are building a decentralized credit protocol with stablecoins, fixed interest rates and longer terms for Alice and Bob.

 We are not your typical startup, we are fully remote and working to scale Exactly as the biggest decentralized credit platform on earth.

+Exactly welcomes all qualified persons on planet earth to apply regardless of race, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.

 If you are a self-directed individual who puts collective success above your own and are motivated by solving hard problems with big potencial impact, you will fit right in.
 Compensation will be super competitive and commensurate with experience.